On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 Every employee, regardless of sex, should feel comfortable clocking into their respective positions without fear of threats, discrimination, or unneeded adverse actions.

-When you’ve had enough and want an experienced Riverside hostile work environment attorney to help vindicate you, contact The Rager Law Firm.
+When you’ve had enough and want an experienced Riverside hostile work environment attorney to help vindicate you, contact Rager & Yoon – Employment Lawyers.
 We’ve handled many similar cases where excessive hostility led to compensation victims.
 Our offices are located in El Segundo (310-527-6994) and Los Angeles (310-740-9890), California.